gamblevore/speedie/README.md

 # General Features #
-* Modern language, slightly more expressive than Python.
+* Modern object-oriented language, slightly more expressive than Python.
-* Faster than idiomatic C++
+* Runs faster than idiomatic C++
 * Fast compilation.
-* Object-oriented programming model
 * Cross-platform.
 Create shell tools and GUI apps
 * Message-passing-interface lets your multiple-processes talk.
 * Has an awesome IDE, “Perry”.